SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 }
 ```

 We've successfully created a page template named `pageWithFooter` that includes an HTML footer.
 This template has been applied to both survey pages.
-Remember, if necessary, you can override the properties of the template on any specific page.
+You can override the properties of the template on any specific page.

 When previewed in the survey builder, the same footer will be visible on both pages.